axel-t81/kojrey-boilerplate-templates/README.md

-# raw-html-css-js-website-boilerplate
+# kojrey-BOILERPLATE-templates

+### Description
-A boilerplate that can be re-used to build my own raw HTML, CSS, JS websites
+A set of boilerplate templates that can be used for a variety of websites, programs and apps.

+### Boilerplate List
+1. HTML, CSS, and JavaScript website template.